Top 25 Things You Must Have for Your Baby's First Month

 How to sew a very nice burping cloth for your baby to vomit on instead of you.

 I thought that we had way too many newborn clothes.
 I was wrong.
 We have enough that I do not need to go purchase more, but if we were one sleeper short, I would.
 There is no room for me to slack on the laundry at all.

 I really like the sleepers that have buttons and the ones that have a zipper beginning at the neckline.
 Zippers that start at the neckline end with the zipper puller away from the face and will not poke your baby.

 This one is easy.
 I keep mine by the bassinet in our room for easy access in the middle of the night.
 It is stellar at helping position the baby to breastfeed.
 Boppy pillows also have super cute covers that you can buy or patterns to sew.

 20. Nursing Clothes

 I LOVE my nursing tanks tops.
 They make breastfeeding and pumping so easy.
 I do not have to awkwardly hold my shirt while breastfeeding at home or in public.
 Basically, it is easy to whip out a boobie and feed my daughter.
-I, of course, recommend any nursing clothes; I just happen to like the tank tops.
+I recommend any nursing clothes; I just happen to like the tank tops.